lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 For more information, see [HTMLSlotElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement) on MDN.

-### @queryAssignedNodes decorator { #query-assigned-nodes }
+### @queryAssignedElements and @queryAssignedNodes decorator { #query-assigned-elements }

-The `@queryAssignedNodes` decorator converts a class property into a getter that returns all of the assigned nodes for a given slot in the component's shadow tree.
-The optional second boolean argument when true flattens the assigned nodes, meaning any assigned nodes that are slot elements are replaced with their assigned nodes.
-The optional third argument is a css selector which filters the results to matching elements.
+`@queryAssignedElements` and `@queryAssignedNodes` convert a class property into a getter that returns the result of calling [`HTMLSlot.assignedElements`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/assignedElements) or [`HTMLSlot.assignedNodes`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement/assignedNodes) respectively on a given slot in the component's shadow tree.

+They both accept an options object similar to what the native browser API accepts, with the addition of `slot`.
+Use `slot` to specify the slot to query, or leave undefined for the default slot.

+Setting `flatten` to true flattens any assigned slot elements, meaning assigned slot elements are replaced with their assigned nodes or elements.

+`@queryAssignedElements` also supports an optional `selector` option for filtering the returned elements by a CSS selector.

 <div class="alert alert-info">